Frequently Asked Questions

 Please see our project fact sheet for the project overview.

-The facility would produce 120,000 metric tons of ALIMET® annually.
+The facility will have the capacity to produce 120,000 metric tons of ALIMET® annually.

-The project will be located at the existing INEOS Nitriles property in Calhoun County.
+The project will be located within the existing INEOS Nitriles property in Calhoun County.